PAST LIVING HISTORY TOURS

 Cemetery Tour Video

-Our October 2020 living history tours at the Old Dutch Church in Kingston were a big success.
+Our October 2022 living history tours at the Old Dutch Church in Kingston were a big success.
 Our supporters and guests included local residents, both young and senior, and visitors from far and wide.
-Everyone played it safe in this era of COVID-19 and the characters and themes we presented were welcomed by all.

 For information on Theatre on the Road and its living history activities contact us by phone or email.